This site contains tobacco images. Please leave now if you are under 18

 A cigar cutter is the best thing to use when cutting a cigar.
 These are easy to use and give an accurate cut.

 Our full range of Cigar Cutters are available via this link.
+Click the banner below for our full article on how to cut and light your cigars!

 How to Light a Cigar